TeamUnity2023/unity_nucleus/README.md

 Recommended Flutter version : `3.10.6` <br>
 Recommended  Dart SDK versions : `>=3.0.6 <4.0.0`

-1) Assuming that you have already cloned the repositpry, Open the `frontend` directory in the flutter environment.
+1) Assuming that you have already cloned the repository, Open the `frontend` directory in the flutter environment.
 To get the dependencies, run Following command in the terminal.
 (You should be in the `frontend` directory.)

      ```bash
     flutter pub get